stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 would put it above hold bodies, but underneath taps.

 #### ActorProxy
-Drawing the Player or the NewField or a NewFieldColumn with an ActorProxy will bypass some of the draw order logic.
+Drawing the Player or the NoteField or a NoteFieldColumn with an ActorProxy will bypass some of the draw order logic.
 Things with a draw order less than 0 will not be under other theme elements when an ActorProxy is used.

 ### Judgment/Combo

-The judgment and combo actors will not use the JudgmentUnderField and ComboUnderField metrics when the NewField is in use.
+The judgment and combo actors will not use the JudgmentUnderField and ComboUnderField metrics anymore.

 Instead, the judgment and combo actors should have a draw order set, as if they were layers in the field.
 Consider this example:  The combo has a draw